Anglicans & Tradition

 Good tradition is the living faith of dead men.

 For 2000 years people have been living, reflecting, and walking out their Christian faith across the globe.
 Anglicans value that – we don’t throw it away just because it comes from a different century or culture.
-In fact, we believe that it sharpens us, and keeps us from being blinded by our own culture!
+(In fact, we find this keeps us from being blinded by our own culture!)
 When it doesn’t go against Scripture, Anglicans are glad for the help from past brothers and sisters and the deep wisdom they have left us.
-So when we want to know about something, we don’t just look for a verse in the Bible.
-We also wonder “how did people in the 6th century interpret this verse from the Bible – is there something that they saw that I can’t see?”
+After all, "Tradition is not the preservation of ashes but the preservation of fire.”
+(Gustav Mahler) So when we want to examine something, we don’t just look for a verse in the Bible.
+We also wonder “how did people in the 6th century interpret this? – is there something that they saw that I can’t see?”
 That’s called good tradition.
 It flows from that great cloud of witnesses who are cheering us on.

 Anglicans & Liturgy